hannupi/synopsis/README.md

 # Synopsis

+# This project isn't worked on because I ran out of free credits, and API endpoint calls will probably break when GPT4 goes public live

 ### What?

 Firefox extension which grabs captions from Youtube video with a click of a button, and generates bullet point summary with GPT-3.5-turbo model of OpenAI